 In case of termination of the Agreement, the Data Processor must provide the necessary transition services to the Data Controller.
 The Data Processor is obliged to reasonably assist Data Controller at Data Controller’s expense.

-Data Processor shall have appropriate procedures in place for the archiving of the Personal Data after the end of the Study in accordance with Applicable Law and at the end of the legally mandated archiving period ensure the destruction of the Personal Data and promptly inform Data Controller of this same.
+6.3Data Processor shall have appropriate procedures in place for the archiving of the Personal Data after the end of the Study in accordance with Applicable Law and at the end of the legally mandated archiving period ensure the destruction of the Personal Data and promptly inform Data Controller of such destruction.

-If the Data Processor is required based on Union or Member State law to retain all or part of the Personal Data for a longer period than is possible based on the period mentioned in the Data Processing Agreement, the Data Processor shall immediately communicate this to the Data Controller, stating the basis, term and scope of such obligation.
+6.4 If the Data Processor is required based on Union or Member State law to retain all or part of the Personal Data for a longer period than is possible based on the period mentioned in the Data Processing Agreement, the Data Processor shall immediately communicate this to the Data Controller, stating the basis, term and scope of such obligation.
 Once compliance with the obligation is no longer impeded by Union or Member State law, the Data Processor shall as yet erase the data in accordance with the provisions in the Data Processing Agreement.